bulletmark/pkglog/README.md

     2021-01-18 07:57:48 tree 1.8.0-2 installed

 1. By default, only package updates over the last 30 days are shown.
 You can choose to specify a specific date, or number of days back, or for all time.

 2. Updates are grouped together by time (all updates with less than a 2 minute gap between any of them) so you can distinguish the group of packages updated each time you did a system update.

 3. The `LAST SYSTEM BOOT` line shows you which packages have been updated since the last boot, e.g. if the linux kernel package was since updated you may decide to reboot asap.
 In the above example, only the `tree` package has been installed since the last boot.

 4. You can specify a package name and only updates to that package are shown.
 See the USAGE section below.

 5. Most terminals show this output in color.
 Five different colors are used to identify _installed_, _removed_, _upgraded_, _downgraded_, or _reinstalled_ lines.
 You can choose to disable colored output.

+6. You can use the `-n/--installed-net` option to see a list of all packages currently installed and their date of installation.
+E.g. use this option after you have installed and removed a heap of trial packages and you want to easily see if you have actually removed all of them.

 See the latest documentation and code at https://github.com/bulletmark/pkglog.